Anjan-AI/TSAI-EVA5/Week-1 Background & Basics Machine Learning Intuition/Assignment.md

 Weights (in any layer ) are increased or decreased by looking into the gradient of the succeeding layer by the optimizer.

-This change is proportional to the learning rate (we set) and also the position of the layer from the output layer/ gradient of the previous layer.
+This change is proportional to the learning rate (we set) and also the position of the layer from the output layer(ie. gradient of the previous layer).

 <p align ="center">
   <img widht= 400, height = 400 src="Resources/errorback.png">